locationtech/geotrellis/docs/tutorials/etl.md

 In this case, we did not need to specify anything since we are using Hadoop for both input and output.
 It happens that Hadoop only needs to know the path to which it should read or write, and we provided that information in the `input.json` and `output.json` files.
-Other backends such as Cassandra and Accumulo information to be provided in the `backend-profiles.json` file.
+Other backends such as Cassandra and Accumulo require information to be provided in the `backend-profiles.json` file.

 ## Create the Catalog ##